 LGBTQ identified Christians often experience the power of social norms through the lens of church and claims that communities speak on behalf of God.
 “Because it is God’s Word…” is often heard as justification for the exclusionary exercise of such power.
 Queer theology resists this kind of exclusionary power as a misrepresentation of God.
 Come and see how theological education gives you the resources to ask difficult questions about how Christians understand power, in particular God’s power, through biblical texts, theological images, and worship practices.
 Together as a community, we will learn to claim understandings of the Bible, images of God, and experiences of Spirit that enrich and enliven the creative diversity with which each of us is wonderfully made.

-Accommodations are available on a limited basis and will be determined by September 12, 2018 for participants who register by September 10, 2018.
+Accommodations are available on a limited basis for participants who register by the deadline.

 |8:30 – 9:00am||Introducing Theological Studies at the School of Divinity|